goossens/SteampunkDeskLamp/src/overview.md

 [Banggoods](http://bangoods.com) and/or [Ebay](http://ebay.com),
 wire up some cables and LEDs, print some 3D parts and put it all together.
-OK, I admit, that's a lot of work and it took me a few months of figuring out how other people do this sort of project and than determine what the best options were for my skillset.
+OK, I admit, that's a lot of work and it took me a few months of figuring out how other people do this and than I had to determine what the best options were for my skillset.

 In the end, you can create a functional desk lamp with that old Steampunk feel.
 The lamp only has three controls.
 A master power